-The Rabbit Project Record Book is required of all exhibitors in order to show/sell and must be turned into the Fair or 4-H office by July 1.
-Record books are available after February 1st at the 4-H Extension Office.
+The Rabbit Project Record Book is required of all exhibitors in order to show/sell and must be turned into the Fair or 4-H office by July 1 by 5 p.m.
+Record books are available after February 15th at the 4-H Extension Office.
 Project record books are to be housed in an up to 2" ring, presentation binder with clear front overlay.
 The first page of the record book should be inserted into the presentation portion of front cover of the binder.